 Keep Your Brain Active

 Brain-boosting workouts can include things like Sudoku puzzles and crosswords, quizzes and brain games, and board games such as Scrabble.
-You could also pick up a new hobby that challenges your cognitive functions, such as learning how to play a musical instrument or speak a new language.
+You could also pick up a new hobby that challenges your cognitive abilities, such as learning how to play a musical instrument or speak a new language.

 Get Plenty of Sleep